-El Paso and Teller Counties
+Region 4: El Paso and Teller Counties

-- Increase coordination of healthy eating and active living resources for individuals, families, and communities dealing with obesity and food insecurity in El Paso and Teller Counties.
+Increase coordination of healthy eating and active living resources for individuals, families, and communities dealing with obesity and food insecurity in El Paso and Teller Counties.

 What does a Regional Health Connector do?

-- Connects primary care with community-based services.
+Connects primary care with community-based behavioral health and social services.

-- Partners with clinical quality improvement teams to help practices prepare for new models of care and reach their goals.
+Partners with clinical quality improvement teams to help practices prepare for new models of care and reach their goals.

-- Recommends reliable resources to improve health outcomes.
+Recommends reliable resources to improve health outcomes.